 Pilates enables you to reset and aids physical recovery from the day to day strain you put it under.
-Whilst practicing Pilates you are placing your bones in specific shapes with your skeletal muscles, twisting and turning to massage your internal organs, removing restrictions and adhesions in your connective tissues, and both challenging and nurturing the various systems in your body:
+Whilst practising Pilates you are placing your bones in specific shapes with your skeletal muscles, twisting and turning to massage your internal organs, removing restrictions and adhesions in your connective tissues, and both challenging and nurturing the various systems in your body:

 Psychologically you will connect to the ebb and flow of not only your own breath but also bring your flowing breath in alignment with your body’s movements.
 Energetically, aligning your body which gives you freedom of movement and allows for the removal of blockages which eases your flow of energy.